s0md3v/Corsy/README.md

 ![demo](https://i.ibb.co/Jc1HtmW/corsy.png)

 ### Requirements
-Corsy only works with `Python 3` and has the following depencies:
+Corsy only works with `Python 3` and has just one dependency:

-- `tld`
 - `requests`

-To install these dependencies, navigate to Corsy directory and execute `pip3 install -r requirements.txt`
+To install this dependency, navigate to Corsy directory and execute `pip3 install request`

 ### Usage
 Using Corsy is pretty simple